 To request a guide or library assignment on a specific subject, please contact the liaison librarian for your college directly.

-We have also created online versions of the Library Resources Packet and Information Literacy Packet.
-These online versions are great alternatives to introduce your students to Shake Library's online resources and how to evaluate resources.
-You can share it on Blackboard by simply posting the link.
+We have also created online versions of these packets which are great alternatives to introduce your students to Shake Library's online resources and how to evaluate resources.
+You can share them on Blackboard by simply posting the link.
 We'll even grade these online assignments for you and send you the results!